aws-solutions-library-samples/guidance-for-content-management-using-salesforce-on-aws/README.md

-# Guidance Title (required)
+# Guidance for Content Management using Salesforce on AWS

-The Guidance title should be consistent with the title established first in Alchemy.

-**Example:** *Guidance for Product Substitutions on AWS*

-This title correlates exactly to the Guidance it’s linked to, including its corresponding sample code repository.

 ## Table of Content (required)